How CRAP helped get the events industry moving again

 Planning is Crucial to minimising Risk at Live Events

-As I was rightly reminded by Ketil in Motel agency, the key to delivering a great event has always been about great planning.
+Ketil from Motel agency rightly reminded me that the key to delivering a great event has always been great planning.
 With this in mind we agreed to meet in order to discuss the best way agencies could plan events around COVID-19.

 RiskAssessmentProcess

-Using a real live events brief to base the discussions around, we started by listing all potential COVID-19 risks and the ways they could be reduced.
+We based the discussions on a real live events brief and started by listing all potential COVID-19 risks and how to reduce them.

 With the list rapidly growing we turned our attention to categorising the risks based on the likelihood of them happening, and the impact they’d have if they did occur.

-Soon after a colour code was introduced to visualise which risks would need to be followed up more closely during the event.
+Soon after, we introduced a colour code to visualize which risks would need closer monitoring during the event.

 We all agreed it felt good to be taking about events again and how to deliver them.